2010 Millbury tornado: Millbury & dissipation in Ottawa County

-NEXRAD radar imagery of the tornado as it entered Ottawa County.
-The hook echo, indicating the location of the tornado, can be seen southeast of Northwood.
+EF4 damage to multiple homes and vehicles in Millbury when the tornado was at peak intensity.

 The tornado crossed Collins Road and entered Millbury, turning to the northeast and producing damage ranging from EF2-EF3 intensity.
-On Case Road, one man was coming up the stairs of his basement as the tornado struck and was killed.
+On Case Road, Ted Kranz was coming up the stairs of his basement to get his dog as the tornado struck and was killed.
 His daughter was the valedictorian of the graduating Class of 2010 in Lake High School, which had been destroyed just minutes prior.
 As the tornado continued northeast, it further intensified and gained EF4 intensity along Main Street.
 6 homes were destroyed, with some being swept entirely off of their foundations.
 A grove hardwood tree that was also in the area was stripped of all of its limbs and mostly debarked.
 In one of these homes, the Walters family was sleeping when the tornado struck.
 The mother and her 4 year old son were killed instantly when the tornado hit, and the father died of his injuries in the hospital on June 12, leaving their 7 year old daughter the only survivor of the tornado.
 Approaching SR 51, the tornado began to weaken again and inflicted EF3 damage to buildings and trees.
 Entering Ottawa County, the tornado caused EF2 damage on the intersection of Fostoria & Trowbridge Road, then caused EF3 damage again north of Trowbridge Road.
 At this point, the tornado began to turn towards the southeast.
-Near the intersection of Trowbridge and Billman Road, the tornado damaged more homes before causing a final area of EF3 damage as homes were destroyed on Reiman Road, rapidly weakening and dissipating at 11:30 p.m.
-EST.
+Near the intersection of Trowbridge and Billman Road, the tornado damaged more homes before causing a final area of EF3 damage as homes were destroyed on Reiman Road, rapidly weakening and dissipating at 11:34 p.m.
+EDT.

 Aftermath

 After the tornado dissipated, responders searched through debris for trapped or missing individuals.
 The state of Ohio approved grants for victims in Wood and Ottawa counties to aid in recovery.
-The Millbury tornado destroyed at least 60 homes along its 8.8 mile long path over the course of 10 minutes.
+The Millbury tornado destroyed at least 60 homes along its 8.8 mile long path over the course of 14 minutes.
 Debris from the tornado was found dozens of miles away, in some cases as far out as Lake Erie.
 The tornado produced $102.4 million (2010 USD) worth of damages, killing 7 and injuring a further 28.
 It was the second deadliest tornado of 2010 behind the Yazoo City tornado, and both the first deadly & first violent tornado in Ohio since the 2002 Van Wert tornado.
 It was the deadliest tornado in Ohio since the 1985 Niles-Wheatland tornado.
 By June 2025, it ranked as the sixth deadliest and was of the top 5 costliest tornadoes, and as of September 2025, it is one of only two tornadoes in Ohio rated EF4+ on the Enhanced Fujita Scale, the other being the 2019 Dayton tornado.